 If there is a struggle on the inside of you to speak, write and transform people for Christ (whether it is in ministry or business) and you’re not doing that at the level you feel called to, you have been conditioned to WAIT for permission and you believe people/organizations have the ability to hold you back.

 The truth is, you have been given a clear mission to make disciples for Christ.
 You don’t need anyone else’s permission to do this.
-Matthew 28 is a gender neutral commandment.
+Matthew 28 is a gender-neutral commandment.
 You have also been given all the authority you need to walk in power.
-The argument over roles of women in the church is not going to be solved in our generation.
-So, why would you let small minded men who have no plan for equipping and releasing women into making disciples make a plan for you?
+The argument over the roles of women in the church is not going to be solved in our generation.
+So, why would you let small-minded men who have no plan for equipping and releasing women into making disciples make a plan for you?

 This is a smoke-screen for the real issue, which is….WHO IS truly equipped to RELEASE someone into ministry?

 Your pastor (And where did he get his permission from?
 A Bible College?)

 Or is it the Father himself and he confirms it through fruit?

 I’m just getting started so hold on to your head-coverings.

 If you’re not getting released with the individuals you are building spiritually with and who you are accountable to, then the battle is not with them.
 It’s with what you believe deep down in your heart about how Christ delegates authority and how he raises up and releases people with authority to make DISCIPLES.
 I believe the Father sends.
 The Father anoints.
 The Father confirms and your fruit follows.

 Now, we are assuming you have great accountability in your life and you don’t have some crappy attitude that is warranting the leaders around you encouraging you to serve and grow behind the scenes a little bit more.
 You can argue theology all day long, but you can’t ignore power and transformation.
 You know.
 Ordinary people being used to heal the lame in the temple.
 Very offensive to religious people.